chrisstef/e-commerce-app/README.md

 - Next.js Best Practices such as file-based routing and data using server-side rendering and static generation.
 - Stripe to manage payments, products, shipping rates, and the entire checkout process.

 Most importantly, we manage the entire content of our app using Sanity.
-Sanity is the unified content platform that’ll make the making of our entire app possible
+Sanity is the unified content platform that will make the making of our entire app possible.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).